Nodeguardians/ng-frontend-application/README.md

    - The link to your repository
    - Your resume as an attachment
    - Any other relevant information
-3. In the email subject, please write: "Technical Test for Frontend Developer"
+3. In the email subject, please write: "Technical Test for Frontend Developer" + your name